🌐 Esta página está disponible en Español

 Empirical Research

 Data-driven analysis of bankruptcy outcomes, attorney performance patterns, and enforcement gaps.
-Methodology validated by faculty at UC Berkeley School of Law.
+Methodology accepted by the Judicial Conference's Advisory Committee on Bankruptcy Rules (Suggestions 26-BK-3 and 26-BK-5).

 Pillar 3